Trusts Attorney in Roseville, California

 dealing

 Roseville, CA estate planning & probate attorney R. Keenan Davis talks about the role of a trustee in a trust.
-In the realm of contract law, the regulation of relations between individuals is established.
-If two parties engage in creating a contract, they are not compelled to disclose all the reasoning behind their decisions.
-However, when an individual assumes the role of a trustee, there emerges a duty to treat beneficiaries with utmost good faith and fair dealing—a standard recognized as the fiduciary duty.
-This duty is rooted in the principle of “do unto others as you would have them do unto you.”
+He notes that the law regulates relationships between individuals in a contract.
+In a typical contractual negotiation, each party is not required to disclose all of their reasoning or strategic considerations to the other.
+However, when serving as a trustee, the standard changes significantly.
+A trustee must act with the highest level of good faith and fair dealing toward the beneficiaries of the trust.
+This obligation, commonly referred to as a fiduciary duty, embodies the principle of “doing unto others as you would have them do unto you.”

 More Videos From This Lawyer